-The work originates from the artists interest in the human experience of digital production and the shift away from the material towards the virtual, the networked, the digital.
+‘Virtual Failure’ is a tapestry-like construction made of tens of thousands of coloured dice generated, line by line, by manually emulating the rules of a simple computer binary program.
+The work originates from an interest in the human experience of digital production and the shift away from the material towards the virtual.

 ‘Virtual Failure’ is part of a recent series of works in which Troika adapt systems and methods, such as computer algorithms or mathematical sequences that are borrowed from the digital backbone of our physical world.
 Using everyday materials to simulate digital sequences, these works are physical reenactments of what is increasingly invisible.
 They merge a process of making – close to traditions of ‘handmade’ automatism – and a mathematical kind of chance inspired by probability theory and protocols more frequent in geometric abstraction.